 Coordinator: Maria Isabel Font Jiménez (email@example.com)

 Community organization: Tarragona Down Syndrome Association

 Summary: This study arose from the 2nd edition of the URV initiative entitled the Social Projects Marketplace and was developed during the academic year 2015-16.
 Students undertook a final project with the primary aim of examining current perceptions of identity and sexuality in adolescents with Down Syndrome.
 During the course of the study the students was conducted a literature review and analysed the information and experiences provided by the association.

 Final project - Study of carers for people with Parkinson's disease

 Community organization: Tarragona Parkinson's Disease Association

-Summary: This project seeks to understand the experiences of individuals who act as the main carer for a patient suffering from Parkinson's disease.
-The study will examine the lives of both patient and carer, identify the factors that influence the each person's adaptation to the disease, compare differences among carers in terms of gender and determine how the disease affects the life of the carer.
-To do this, students will follow a qualitative research methodology that includes, among other techniques, in-depth interviews.
+Summary: This project of the academic year 2015-16 sought to understand the experiences of individuals who act as the main carer for a patient suffering from Parkinson's disease.
+The study examined the lives of both patient and carer, identifying the factors that influence the each person's adaptation to the disease, compare differences among carers in terms of gender and determine how the disease affects the life of the carer.
+To do this, students were followed a qualitative research methodology that includes, among other techniques, in-depth interviews.

 Final project - Family experiences of childhood and celiac disease